said-gamal/Arabic-Dialect-Identification/README.md

 This repo contains Machine Learning and Deep Learning approachs to classify about 500K arabic tweets into 18 dialects.

+## Data fetching

+Fetch the data from `AIM Technologies` API in batchs and the maximum batch size equals 1000.

+Implementation in `data_fetching.ipynb` notebook.
 ## Preprocessing

 Clean the dataset from non-arabic words and symbols.
 Functions are implemented in the `data_cleaning.py` script and the dataset cleaning in `dataset_cleaning.ipynb` notebook.